UlrikeDetective/sources/README.md

 ![head_picture](https://github.com/UlrikeDetective/sources/blob/main/icons/head.png)

-The repo contains many examples and example charts for data visualizations.
+The repo contains example charts for data visualizations including plots.
 Helping your data insights with visualization on the next level.

 ### Table of Contents